neondatabase/website/content/docs/manage/database-access.md

 ## A word about users, groups, and roles in Postgres

-Before you proceed, it is helpful to understand how Postgres manages users, groups, and roles.

 In Postgres, users, groups, and roles are the same thing, while other relational database management systems often define these as separate entities.
 From Postgres [Database Roles and Privileges](https://www.postgresql.org/docs/current/user-manag.html) documentation:

-_"PostgreSQL manages database access permissions using the concept of roles.
-A role can be thought of as either a database user, or a group of database users, depending on how the role is set up.
-Roles can own database objects (for example, tables and functions) and can assign privileges on those objects to other roles to control who has access to which objects.
-Furthermore, it is possible to grant membership in a role to another role, thus allowing the member role to use privileges assigned to another role.
+_PostgreSQL manages database access permissions using the concept of roles.
+A role can be thought of as either a database user, or a group of database users, depending on how the role is set up._

-The concept of roles subsumes the concepts of “users” and “groups”.
-In PostgreSQL versions before 8.1, users and groups were distinct kinds of entities, but now there are only roles.
-Any role can act as a user, a group, or both."_

-With that out of the way, let's get started.

 ## Creating roles with limited access